Justine Shapiro: Personal life

 In her lead-up to a Globe Trekker visit to the Auschwitz concentration camp she stated "Like many Jewish Americans, I have Polish roots.
 And the Auschwitz concentration camp was where many of my relatives died during World War II."

 In Globe Trekker's "South Africa 2", Shapiro and co-host Sami Sabiti traveled to South Africa.
 While in Soweto, Shapiro visited the nanny she had as a child.

-Justine has one child, Mateo Bolado, with Mexican filmmaker Carlos Bolado.
+Shapiro has an adult son and lives in San Francisco Bay Area.